 The copyright of a work always belongs to its creator.
 Therefore, only the creator – or someone else authorized by him – can claim and register copyright.

-When two or more authors create a single work together, they are considered joint authors and have the same interest in the work as each other.
-However, if two or more authors contribute to a collective work, their contributions are separate from the copyright of the collective work.
+When two or more creators make a single work together, they are considered joint creators and have the same interest in the work as each other.
+However, if two or more contribute to a collective work, their contributions are separate from the copyright of the collective work.

 Works made for hire

 “Works made for hire” are an important exception.
-When a work is made for hire – i.e. someone is commissioned to create it – the author is not the person who created the work.
-In this case, whoever hired the person to create it is actually the author and copyright owner.
+When a work is made for hire – i.e. someone is commissioned to create it – the owner is not the person who created the work.
+In this case, whoever hired the person to create it, is actually the copyright owner.